 § 407.
-Tribal Employment Rights Office; Director
+Tribal Employment Rights Office; Director.

-There is hereby created a Tribal Employment Rights Office within the Executive Branch of Band government.
-The Director of the TERO shall be an employee of the Executive Branch under the direct supervision of the Commissioner of Administration and shall have the powers and duties prescribed in section 408 of this Chapter.
+There is hereby established as an agency of the Mille Lacs Band of Ojibwe government the Tribal Employment Rights Office (also known as "TERO").
+The Director of the TERO shall be an employee of the TERO under the direct supervision of the TERO Commission and shall have the power and duties prescribed in § 408 of this Chapter.